 (Please note that this is an in-person event.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
 This next SWW is an in-person event happening in Seattle on May 11, 2024.
 See you there.)

 PITCH YOUR BOOK TO A LITERARY AGENT:

-More 2017 agents to be announced as they are confirmed.
+More 2024 (in-person) agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.
-You can pitch as many agents & editors as like you wish.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
-Spaces are limited for these premium meetings, and pricing/detail is explained below.)
+Spaces are limited for these premium meetings.)